 Places to Visit in Israel: The Dome of the Rock

 It’s the most iconic landmark in Jerusalem.
-This building is the third holiest site for Muslims and it stands at the top of Temple Mount.
-The Dome of the Rock can be seen from many spots of the city, so whenever I got lost, I just had to look for the shiny golden dome to find my way.
+This building is the third holiest site for Muslims, and it stands at the top of the Temple Mount.
+The Dome of the Rock can be seen from many spots in the city, so whenever I got lost, I just had to look for the shiny golden dome to find my way.

 Sadly, it is also a place where a lot of confrontation has happened, so it is not always open to visitors for safety reasons.
 Don’t get me wrong, Israel and Jerusalem are very safe to visit, but that is because there are always security measures operating.
 Make sure you visit this site as soon as possible when arriving in Jerusalem so you don’t miss the chance.

 Places to Visit in Israel: The Western Wall

 The Western Wall in Jerusalem is the holiest of Jewish sites, but an absolute must-visit regardless of your religion.
 It is a very powerful experience to see so many people praying and connecting with this mystical Wall.

 The reason why this Wall is so special is that this is where Solomon’s Temple was built.
 It was part of the expansion of Temple Mount (the Second Temple) by Herod the Great.
 Solomon’s Temple was then destroyed by the Babylonians, then rebuilt and then destroyed again by the Romans.

 Don’t miss the walking tour through the tunnel.
 You need to be wearing ‘modest’ clothes (that means no visible shoulders or legs).
 They didn’t have something you could borrow to cover yourself the first time I went, so you may want to plan your outfit.

 Places to Visit in Israel: Church of the Holy Sepulchre